Terrell May: 2024

-In round 9 of the 2024 NRL season, May scored two tries in the Sydney Roosters 40-18 victory over Brisbane.
+In round 9 of the 2024 NRL season, May scored two tries in the Sydney Roosters 40–18 victory over Brisbane.

 On 21 May, the Sydney Roosters hit back at claims that May had been taking illegal substances on a live stream along with fellow players Brandon Smith, Zach Dockar-Clay, Naufahu Whyte and Spencer Leniu.
 The club released a statement which read “The Sydney Roosters have been made aware of a small clip from a longer live stream that some on social media have claimed identifies behaviour that breaches NRL rules.
 “The clip reveals no use of illicit substances or any other breach of NRL rules, however some see fit to make that grossly distorted and clearly damaging claim".

 May played 27 matches for the Sydney Roosters.
 He played in all three finals games for the club as they were eliminated at the preliminary final stage against Melbourne.

 On 31 October, it was reported that the Sydney Roosters had informed May he was free to negotiate with other clubs.
-May denied the release had anything do with any off field issues, the Sydney Roosters had decided they needed to move in another direction after a end of season review into club culture.
+May denied the release had anything do with any off field issues, the Sydney Roosters had decided they needed to move in another direction after an end of season review into club culture.
 On 18 November, it was announced that May had secured a release from the Roosters and had signed a three-year deal with the Wests Tigers.